Conference Program

 Panelist

-Alex Shapiro, Aquaculture Impact Investing Specialist, World Wildlife Fund, United States
+Alex Shapiro, Aquaculture Impact Investing Specialist, World Wildlife Fund, USA

 Failure is an inevitable part of innovation — but it’s rarely discussed openly.
 In this session, entrepreneurs and researchers share candid stories of what went wrong, what they learned, and how those lessons shaped better science, stronger businesses, and more resilient people.